 At ONU, you’ll receive in-depth training using the latest technology and machines in our state-of-the-art Strength and Conditioning lab in the King Horn Sports Center and Dial Roberson Stadium.
 Under the guidance of your professors, you’ll develop performance strategies and programs for Northern’s top notch NCAA Division III athletes, working with the athletes one-on-one.
 Additionally, you’ll complete and internship that is required of all Strength & Conditioning students.
 ONU Strength & Conditioning students have completed internships at the Cleveland Clinic, The Ohio State University, The University of Oregon and with the Cincinnati Bengals.

-Our students have been accepted into graduate programs at schools like The Ohio State University, Ball State University, Ohio University and Indiana University in Bloomington.
-They’ve also launched careers with organizations like the Cincinnati Bengals, and at Universities like Indiana, Michigan State, and Tiffin.
+Our students have been accepted into graduate programs at schools like The Ohio State University, Ball State University, Ohio University, the University of Akron and Indiana University in Bloomington.
+They’ve also launched careers with organizations like the Cincinnati Bengals, and at Universities like Alabama, Indiana, Michigan State, and Findlay.
 Some have even gone on to own their own facilities in the private sector.
 The possibilities are endless!